 Resource efficiency

-The main principles of resource efficient circular economy are following:
+The main principles of a resource-efficient circular economy are:

-• More sustainable management of natural resources or creating higher value with less materials;
+• More sustainable management of natural resources — creating greater value with fewer materials;

-• Involving companies and consumers in the process of becoming more environmentally friendly;
+• Engaging both companies and consumers in adopting environmentally conscious practices;

 What can a company do to become more resource efficient?